nheron/droolsonboarding/gettingStarted/extending_the_kie_runtime_server.md

 }
 ```

-We send back our component
+We send back our component SwimmingPoolResource and give it the execution service.